 So, this continual ‘hand holding’ feeling cultivates a hugely connected and authentic working relationship.
-It removes the idea of boss employee relationship and starts to function as a team of groovy people working together in harmony and respect.
+It removes the idea of the boss-employee relationship and starts to function as a team of groovy people working together in harmony and respect.

 This is about generosity and care.
 You need to place trust in your team knowing they are holding you like fine china!

 “I am hugely grateful to my team who continually show me competence and soulful personality – alongside a healthy dose of hand holding.
 They feel like friends and this makes me feel like I am in a connected and authentic working relationship every day.
 For me, this is energetic bliss.
 If you are seeking more ways to find energetic bliss in your working life, check out our blog on Work-Life Balance.”